abhianand123/yt-downloader/DEPLOYMENT_GUIDE.md

 2. Make sure all files are pushed to GitHub
 3. Verify `requirements.txt` has all dependencies

+### If app shows "Sign in to confirm you're not a bot" error:
+**This means cookies are not configured!**

+1. **Check if cookies are set**:
+   - Go to Railway → Your Project → Variables
+   - Verify `YOUTUBE_COOKIES_TEXT` exists and has content

+2. **Re-export cookies**:
+   - Cookies expire!
+Re-export from your browser
+   - Make sure you're logged into YouTube when exporting
+   - Update Railway variable with new cookie content

+3. **Verify cookie format**:
+   - Cookie file should start with `# Netscape HTTP Cookie File`
+   - Should contain multiple lines with domain, flags, path, etc.
+   - Make sure you copied the ENTIRE file content

+4. **Check Railway logs**:
+   - Look for cookie-related errors
+   - Redeploy after adding cookies

 ### If app doesn't work:
 1. Check Railway logs for errors
 2. Verify the app URL is correct
 3. Try redeploying: Click on project → Settings → Deployments → Redeploy
+4. **Most common issue**: Missing cookies - see error above

 ---